ecmwf/metview-python/docs/api/icon/cleanfile.rst

     :type data: str

-    :param skip_hirlam_custom_record: The possible values are yes and no. The default is no.
+    :param skip_hirlam_custom_record: The possible values are "yes" and "no".
+The default is "no".
-    :type skip_hirlam_custom_record: str
+    :type skip_hirlam_custom_record: {"no", "yes"}, default: "no"

     :rtype: None